glebbash/fuzzy-rental-rating/README.md

 ## Problem

-Problem: finding the best place to rent a store
+Problem: finding the best place to rent

 Factors that affect the decision: